 Furthermore he revealed, “The area where Inga was found is so remote that whoever killed her must have had a detailed knowledge of the forest and I believe that people do know who is responsible and (are) shielding this killer.
 They are not helping themselves by their actions, they are not helping the man who did this and they are not helping the Hauser family.”

-There is one thing of which I am certain – unless and until that day of deliverance arrives, the darkness that shadows a corner of North County Antrim like a murky curtain will not be overthrown.
+Unless and until that day arrives, the darkness that casts a shadow across a corner of the land will not be overthrown.
 The lingering spirit of an innocent murdered in your midst will not abscond.

 Until then – La tristesse durera.
 The sadness goes on.